 A Low-Spark Solution

 New, low-spark management strategies reduce the risk of vulnerable overhead lines and equipment at the edge of your grid.

 1) Debris-less fuses for transformer protection.
 Complies with Australian Spark Production Standard 1033.1-1990 high-voltage fuse requirements and minimizes parts expelled.

-2) Safer feeder reclosing, even on downed conductors.
+2) Spark-minimizing feeder reclosing, even on downed conductors.
 Reduces the arcs and sparks of fault-testing by using 95% less energy with PulseClosing® Technology.